Vuenc/neuron-identifiability/README.md

 `plots.py` contains code to generate plots from the result files output by the analysis scripts.

-The initial version of the codebase was based on https://github.com/cptq/asymmetric-networks (Lim*, Putterman*, Walters, Maron & Jegelka 2024: *The Empirical Impact of Neural Parameter Symmetries, or Lack Thereof*)
+Initial version of the codebase based on https://github.com/cptq/asymmetric-networks (Lim*, Putterman*, Walters, Maron & Jegelka 2024: *The Empirical Impact of Neural Parameter Symmetries, or Lack Thereof*)